jozefg/hasquito/README.markdown

     cabal build

 This should generate an executable called `hasquitoc`.
 Next all you have to do is call `hasquitoc` on the file containing some code.

-This will create a file called `out.js` with the runtime system and compiled code.
+The compiler will create a file called `out.js` with the runtime system and compiled code.
 Run this file with node.js or something similar.

+Be sure to take a look at `programs` which has several example test programs as well as a harness for running them.

 ## Why Javascript